-- 4. That defendant did so through collection of an unlawful debt; - 5.
-That the defendant acted knowingly or purposely.
+- 5. That the defendant did so through collection of an unlawful debt; - 6.
+That the defendant acted purposely or knowingly.

 The first element that the State must prove beyond a reasonable doubt is that there was an enterprise.
-The term enterprise means any individual, sole proprietorship, partnership, corporation, association, or other entity or group of individuals associated in fact although not a legal entity.2 It includes illicit as well as licit enterprises and governmental as well as other entities.
+The term enterprise means any individual, sole proprietorship, partnership, corporation, association, or other entity or group of individuals associated in fact although not a legal entity.
+It includes illicit as well as licit enterprises and governmental as well as other entities.

 There does not need to be a distinct, ascertainable structure to constitute an enterprise.
-Rather, the term embodies any group of persons associated in fact and includes traditional organized crime groups, with internal command systems or structures, as well less organized and nontraditional criminal groups.
-While the term is broad, it targets only organized crime type activities that are substantial in nature.3
+Rather, the term embodies any group of persons associated in fact and includes traditional organized crime groups, with internal command systems or structures, as well less organized and non-traditional criminal groups.
+While the term is broad, it targets only organized crime type activities that are substantial in nature.

-The statute also provides that a defendant can be charged with conspiracy to commit any of the substantive offenses of racketeering.
+&lt;sup>1 The statute also provides that a defendant can be charged with conspiracy to commit any of the substantive offenses of racketeering.
 N.J.S.A.
 2C:41-2d.
 If a defendant is charged under this subsection, the trial judge should use the Model Jury Charge on Conspiracy.
 See N.J.S.A.
 2C:5-2.